2024 Minnesota Democratic presidential primary

 The 2024 Minnesota Democratic presidential primary took place on March 5, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-92 delegates to the Democratic National Convention were allocated to presidential candidates.
+75 delegates to the Democratic National Convention were allocated, with 18 additional unpledged delegates.
 The contest was held on Super Tuesday alongside primaries in 14 other states and territories.

-Biden won the primary by a large margin, though "Uncommitted" earned a significant number of votes and 11 delegates.
-After a landslide loss in his home state, Dean Philips dropped out of the race and endorsed Biden.
+Joe Biden won the primary with a reduced margin, but the campaign for "uncommitted" delegates by the Uncommitted National Movement earned a significant percentage of 18.8%, which was rewarded with 11 delegates on the state and district levels.
+It was the second highest success for Uncommitted throughout the primaries, while Biden's percentage of just over 70% was his third lowest result.

+Dean Philips received fewer than 8% of votes in the state he represented in Congress and, while doing better in some districts, failed to win any delegates.
+He dropt out and endorsed Biden afterwards.

 Candidates

-The following candidates were submitted to the SOS by DFL Chair Ken Martin:
+The following candidates were submitted to the Secretary of State by DFL Chair Ken Martin: